Safe and sound with Santander online

 Your security details

 You can identify secure areas by looking at the address in the top of your browser.
-An encrypted area's address will begin https:// rather than the usual http:// and you can also tell this by the padlock symbol in the bottom right hand corner of your web browser.
+A secure area's web address will begin https:// rather than the usual http:// and you can also tell this by the padlock symbol in the bottom right hand corner of your web browser.

 You may come across the term 128-bit SSL (Secure Socket Layer) technology.
 This is the way the data is scrambled and unscrambled again at each end.
 The latest browsers have this built in – and it is automatically enabled unless you turn it off.